Test Blog Post

 🛠️ Storing MDX in Supabase

-Create a table named articles
+Create a table named articles in Supabase with columns like:

 Here’s a sample GitHub Gist for you to view: